Bianka Panova: Gymnastics career

+Coaching career

-Panova retired from competition in 1989 and became a coach in Italy.
-She coached the Italian national champion, Katia Pietrosanti, who is the 1993 European Junior silver medalist in clubs.
+After her initial retirement in 1989, Panova coached the Italian national champion, Katia Pietrosanti, who is the 1993 European Junior silver medalist in clubs.

-Panova tried to make a comeback in 1992 but failed to make the Bulgarian Olympic team.
 She returned to coaching in 1993, this time in Belgium.
 She concentrated on artistic gymnastics and acrobatics choreography.
-Until 2001, she was head coach at the Happy Gym club in Ghent, and is responsible for many of Belgium's finest athletes, among them National champion Elke De Backer.
-She has also introduced her own method of flexibility conditioning for non-gymnast athletes.
+Until 2001, she was the head coach at the Happy Gym club in Ghent.
+Among her students was Dutch national champion in rhythmic gymnastics Elke De Backer.
+She also introduced her own method of flexibility conditioning for non-gymnast athletes.

-In 2009, Panova was invited to compete in the Bulgarian edition of Dancing With The Stars and won with the highest public vote.
+In 2015, she established a rhythmic gymnastics school in Singapore after being invited to the country by co-founder Daniela Michaely.
+By 2017, her eponymous Bianka Panova Academy had 100 students enrolled.
+In 2022, the academy co-founded the Singapore International Rhythmic Gymnastics Cup, which was renamed the Bianka Panova International Cup in its second year.

 Achievements

-Panova is the first rhythmic gymnast to get a clean sweep of all five (All-around, Ribbon, Clubs, Hoop, Rope) gold medals at a World Championship.
-(The only other gymnasts to win all of the apparatus at a single World Championship are Oxana Kostina and Evgenia Kanaeva.)
-Panova also became the first rhythmic gymnast to get onto the Guinness Book of Records by her perfect performance of full 10 marks in all her routines (total of 8) at a World Championship and received the trophy personally from the President of the IOC at that time, Juan Antonio Samaranch.
-She achieved this at the 1987 World Championships in Varna.
+Panova is the first rhythmic gymnast to get a clean sweep of all five (all-around, ribbon, clubs, hoop, rope) gold medals at a World Championship.
+The only other gymnasts to win all the individual medals at a single World Championship are Oxana Kostina, Evgenia Kanaeva, and Darja Varfolomeev.
+Panova also became the first rhythmic gymnast to enter the Guinness Book of Records by receiving perfect 10 marks in all her routines (a total of 8) at a World Championship.
+She achieved this at the 1987 World Championships in Varna and received the trophy personally from the president of the IOC at that time, Juan Antonio Samaranch.